 Heidi Johnson, Chief of Staff, ECMC Group

 Heidi Johnson is the chief of staff (COS) and works with the executive officer team in the planning and coordination of strategic, highly complex activities across the organization.
-In addition to her COS role, she is responsible for the enterprise risk management (ERM) across the organization, leads the Records and Information Management Committee, and manages ECMC Group's enterprise disaster recovery and business continuity efforts.
-Ms. Johnson has 25 years of experience in higher education finance and software development—23 of which have been in a variety of positions within the ECMC Group of companies.
+In addition to her COS role, she leads the Records and Information Management Committee and manages ECMC Group's enterprise disaster recovery and business continuity efforts.
+Ms. Johnson has 25 years of experience in higher education finance and software development—23 of which have been in a variety of positions within ECMC Group and its affiliates.
 She has managed every aspect of the information technology (IT) department.

 Prior to joining ECMC, she was an IT consultant, managing large-scale development efforts for health care insurance companies.

 In August 2018, Martin Scanlon became the chief financial officer (CFO) for ECMC Group.
 His responsibilities include treasury, internal and external financial reporting, financial planning and analysis, financial operations, tax, budgeting, and business development, including mergers and acquisitions.
 Mr. Scanlon has more than 20 years of experience leading high-growth businesses, including multiple Fortune 500 companies, nonprofit organizations and consumer finance firms.
 He has effectively led and managed a full spectrum of disciplines including finance, accounting, business services, operations, human resources, product management, sales and marketing.

 Previously, he was the senior vice president of finance and CFO of ECMC, where he is responsible for finance across both our guarantor (ECMC) and career and technical education (Zenith) business lines.
 He also served as the president and chief executive officer of ECMC Holdings, where he was responsible for ensuring continuous improvement to sustain operational excellence, as well as pursuing revenue diversification opportunities through investment or acquisition in other companies.